kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.

 ### Proposal
-This proposal is to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system components to support resource feasibility checking and resource management on the node.
+This proposal is to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system components to support "First Class Resource Isolation and Utilization Features".
 This proposal is not designed to be an API published by the kubelet, but rather a set of metrics collected by the kubelet that will be transformed, and published in the future.

 The target "Users" of this set of metrics are kubernetes components (though not neccessarily directly).
 This set of metrics itself is not designed to be user-facing, but is designed to be general enough to support user-facing components.